course-details-portlet

 Learning methods and activities

 Lectures/group discussions.
-Supervision of term paper.
-The essay is to be an independent discussion of a topic taught in lectures, and is to consist of 20 pages.
+Supervision of the paper.
+The paper is to be an independent discussion of a topic taught in lectures, and is to consist of 20 pages.
 If 6 or fewer students sign up for a planned course during the first 2 teaching weeks, the course will be offered as an instructed reading course.

 Required previous knowledge